About The Royal High School Preservation Trust

 - provide St Mary’s Music School with a home befitting its talents and aspirations; and

-- put culture and music at the heart of Edinburgh’s offering to citizens and visitors alike.
+- reinforce the position of culture and music at the heart of Edinburgh’s offering to citizens and visitors alike.

 The period from 2016 to 2021 has allowed us to consult on and revise some aspects of our consented proposal and to evolve our ambitions for the building into a vision for a National Centre for Music with clearly defined spaces for education, community engagement and performance, set in generous and fully accessible gardens.